 A Proud Tradition

 Payneham Norwood Union Football Club is an Australian Rules football club based in Adelaide’s eastern suburb of Payneham.
 The Club is an amalgamation of two football clubs, the Payneham Football Club and the Norwood Union Football Club, which took place in 1995.
 The Payneham Football Club was originally established in 1901 and the Norwood Union Football Club originated in 1902.
-The Payneham Oval is a magnificent community facility and is the Club’s home ground and training base.
+The recently re-developed Payneham Oval is a magnificent community facility and is the Club’s home ground and training base.

 Success Breeds Success